Devtown-India/Yoga-Pose-Estimation-App/README.md

   * [License](#license)
   * [Contact](#contact-)

+## Overview:-

+This is a Yoga Pose Estimation App which can be able to detect the yoga pose in real time by using posenet and KNN Classifier.
+Here the dataset used is custom data set which consists of 3 videos for representing 3 different postures.
+It is deployed in heroku.
+One Thing to be noted i.e this will work correctly for all mobile and edge devices.

 ## Motivation:-

 This project is done as a part of my internship in ShapeAI in the role of Machine Learning Engineer Intern.
 This project can be extended to a perfect Yoga Trainer to track the poses and retain fitness using AI.